kbfreder/acs-blockgroup-data/README.md

 - `fetch_lat_lon_data.py`
     - Downloads latitude+longitude data for blockgroups from TigerWeb.
 This dataset also include area.
     - Requires that state lookup file exists.
-See below
+See below.

 - Optional: `fetch_bg_shapefiles.py`
-    - Download shapefiles for blockgroups.
-(Loops over all the states, then combines into a single dataset.)
+    - Downloads shapefiles for blockgroups.
+(Loops over all the states)
-    - Should be followed up by running `combine_bg_shapefiles.py`
+    - Should be followed up by running `combine_bg_shapefiles.py`, which then combines the state shapefiles into a single nationwide dataset.
         - requires state lookup file

 - `process_zip_data.py`
-    - Deduplicates blockgroup-to-zip crosswalk data and extract blockgroup FIPS.
+    - Deduplicates blockgroup-to-zip crosswalk data and extracts blockgroup FIPS.

 - `fetch_misc_files.py`
     - Blockgroup "Geo" Documentation